 Cooking Area: 280 square inches (about 13 burgers)

-The Kamado Joe Classic is an elegant, well-crafted ceramic cooker that presents strong competition to other 18-inch models in the premium-priced market.
-This company pays attention to detail and offers upgrades, like top-quality 304 stainless steel cooking grates, as standard features while holding its prices just a bit lower than the other guys.
-In 2014, Kamado Joe introduced a unique multilevel grate and heat deflection system called "Divide and Conquer," which comes standard with this model at no extra charge.
+The Kamado Joe Classic II 18" is an elegant, well-crafted ceramic cooker that presents strong competition to other 18-inch models in the premium-priced market.
+This company pays attention to detail and offers upgrades, like top-quality 304 stainless steel cooking grates, as standard features.
+In 2014, Kamado Joe introduced a unique multilevel grate and heat-deflection system called "Divide and Conquer," which comes standard with this model at no extra charge.
 The system is a grouping of multilevel racks and deflectors that relieves some of the pain and cost of creating different cooking zones in a round kamado.
+Kamado Joe is always on the move, innovating and offering unique features not found on other kamados.

 Cooking Area: 256 square inches (about 12 burgers)